OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 Reverse Proxy NGINX
 ^^^^^^^^^^^^^^^^^^^
-The OXID eShop high load option is an add-on for the OXID eShop Enterprise Edition in version 6.
+OXID eShop high load option is an add-on for the OXID eShop Enterprise Edition in version 6.
 Caching ensures the fast generation and delivery of HTML pages, especially during peak loads.
 Caching is handled by a reverse proxy, which processes incoming requests from web clients before the actual web server.
-The OXID eShop high load option now supports NGINX version 1.14.0 and higher as a reverse proxy, offering an alternative to the previously used varnish.
+The OXID eShop high load option now supports NGINX version 1.14.0 and higher as a reverse proxy, offering an alternative to the previously used Varnish.

 OXID eShop console
 ^^^^^^^^^^^^^^^^^^
-The OXID eShop 6.2.0 uses the `Symfony Console <https://symfony.com/doc/current/console.html>`_.
+OXID eShop 6.2.0 uses the `Symfony Console <https://symfony.com/doc/current/console.html>`_.
 This allows developers to write, register and execute their own commands for components and modules.
 Information on this can be found in the developer documentation:  https://docs.oxid-esales.com/developer/en/6.2/development/tell_me_about/console.html.

 Template engine Twig
 ^^^^^^^^^^^^^^^^^^^^
-The OXID eShop supports `Twig <https://twig.symfony.com>`_, a Symfony project, as an alternative template engine.
+OXID eShop supports `Twig <https://twig.symfony.com>`_, a Symfony project, as an alternative template engine.
 Developers can decide if they want to use Twig instead of Smarty in the templates.
 Tools are provided for the conversion from Smarty to Twig.

 Dependency Injection
 ^^^^^^^^^^^^^^^^^^^^
 Dependency Injection (DI), a design pattern in object-oriented programming, can now be used in modules.
-DI is implemented within OXID eShop using the Symfony DI container.
+DI is implemented in OXID eShop using the Symfony DI container.
 Dependency Injection means, in a nutshell, that an object that requires the functionality of another object may not instantiate the other object itself.
 The object is injected from outside.
 What Depency Injection means for project developers is presented in a three-part article at the OXIDforge. `Part 1: Basics <https://oxidforge.org/en/dependency-injection-for-project-developers.html>`_ has been published so far.

 Events
 ^^^^^^